 Changes we are making to CESR and CEGPR applications

-Our Education and Standards Directorate launched new standards for curricula development in May 2017, which require all Royal Colleges and Faculties to update their curricula to include Generic Professional Capabilities (GPCs) by the end of 2020.
+In May 2017, we launched new standards for curricula development, which require all royal colleges and faculties to update their curricula to include generic professional capabilities by the end of 2020.

 .As CESR and CEGPR applications are assessed against these specialty curricula, if you’re applying for one of these applications, you’ll need to make sure you are familiar with any updates to the curriculum for your specialty.

 Why are we making changes to the curricula?